jackocnr/intl-tel-input/README.md

     zeroSearchResults: "No results found",
     // Screen reader text for when the search produces 1 result
     oneSearchResult: "1 result found",
-    // Screen reader text for when the search produces multiple results, where ${count} will be replaced by the count
+    // Screen reader text for when the search produces multiple results
     multipleSearchResults: "${count} results found",
   }
 });